ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for NFL, MLB, more

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-The Week 5 NFL schedule wraps up with a primetime matchup between the Kansas City Chiefs and Jacksonville Jaguars on 'Monday Night Football', offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
-The Jaguars enter MNF with a 3-1 overall record, which includes a 2-0 mark at EverBank Stadium.
-The Chiefs are 2-2 and coming off a dominante 37-20 win over the Baltimore Ravens in Week 4.
-The 2025 MLB Playoffs also continue on Monday with Dodgers vs. Phillies and Cubs vs. Brewers on the schedule.
+The Week 6 NFL schedule opens with a matchup between the New York Giants and Philadelphia Eagles on 'Thursday Night Football', offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
+The longtime NFC East rivals are on different trajectories in 2025, with the Eagles sitting at 4-1 and the Giants at 1-4.
+The 2025 MLB Playoffs also continue on Tuesday with Mariners vs. Tigers and Blue Jays vs. Yankees on the schedule.
 Click here to get the latest ParlayPlay promo code for new users at one of the best DFS apps:

 Here's how to claim the ParlayPlay Fantasy promo: